 The Board does not have a policy regarding the separation of the roles of chief executive officer and chairperson of the Board as the Board has determined that it is in the best interests of the Company to make that determination based on the position and direction of the Company and the membership of the Board.
 Since March 2009, the Board has been led by a Lead Director instead of a Chairperson.
 Under our corporate governance principles, the Lead Director of the Board is responsible for coordinating the Board's activities, including the scheduling of meetings of the full Board, scheduling executive sessions of the non-employee directors and setting relevant items on the agenda (in consultation with the chief executive officer as necessary or appropriate).
 The Lead Director must be an independent member of the Board.
-The Board believes that this leadership structure, consisting of an independent member of the Board as the Lead Director.
-Company management and our overall corporate governance.
+The Board believes that this leadership structure, consisting of an independent member of the Board as the Lead Director, has enhanced the Board's oversight of, and independence from, Company management and our overall corporate governance.
 Dr. Selick, an independent member of the Board, currently serves as the Lead Director.